wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 A daemon that is configured to monitor a blockchain node and observe messages emitted by the wormhole contracts.

-## Wormchain

-[Wormchain](../guide/components/wormchain.md) is a purpose-built cosmos blockchain which aids the Guardian Network and allows for formal interaction with the Guardians.

 ## xChain

 Term that refers to the full range of cross-blockchain interoperability.